IbrahimShabbir/Git-Practice-Test/README.md

 ~~Shift + Console Text~~

 ``
-Only single Console text to make it look different which have gray backgrounf ``
+Only single Console text to make it look different which have gray backgroung ``

 1. Numbering
+	1. sub numbering
+	2. again

 * bullets